MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2022-12-31-a-year-in-reading.md

 more than they are individual works.
 This space greatly rewards reading broadly and piecing together the resultant insight.

-## "Stuff has affected the real world in unexpected ways"
+## "Stuff has affected the real world in unexpected ways" (6 Books)

 This category is extremely loose, but here's the list:
 - Easterling -- Extrastatecraft